Smart grids are enabling utilities to more effectively manage their delivery of services to customers.

 Consumption patterns are changing.
 Increased home working is seeing some power consumption move from centralized city locations to workers’ homes.
 At the same time, EV adoption places heavy demands on smart grids.
 The early promise is that smart grids will enable users to buy electricity at cheaper prices for use at off-peak times and use it for tasks such as electric vehicle (EV) charging.

-Smart grids provide users with insights into price levels and can therefore stimulate usage of electricity at certain times of the day.
+Intelligent grid provide users with insights into price levels and can therefore stimulate usage of electricity at certain times of the day.
 EV chargers can communicate with the grid using standard protocols and get price levels for the next 24 hours and can execute charging accordingly.

 Known behavioural patterns mean the smart grid can spin up generation to meet the needs of EV charging while simultaneously turning to better batteries and more efficient controls, IT, power lines and always-connected data to help the grid manage the new forms of demand placed upon it.

-Smart grids require sustained large investment in all the areas listed above and that presents a significant barrier to roll-outs.
+Intelligent grids require sustained large investment in all the areas listed above and that presents a significant barrier to roll-outs.
 The complete replacement of previous generation, non-smart meters is required and this is only part of the total cost of smart grid deployment.
 Smarter technology is reducing costs and counterbalancing declines in investment in grids.

 Automation of processes will be achieved through applying artificial intelligence and machine learning to smart grid data but there are many variables to consider and different business models that affect smart grid benefits and smart grid features.
 It is essential for smart grid operation that a network of smart meters and sensors is in place to feed it with information to enable it to optimize smart grid operations.